 '''

-WHERE

-project_short_name = '",cohort ,"'

-AND HGNC_gene_symbol IN ",geneNames1 ,"

-AND normalized_count IS NOT NULL

-AND normalized_count > 0),

--- then we create a subtable for gene set 2

-cohortExpr2 AS (

-SELECT

-sample_barcode,

-HGNC_gene_symbol,

-LOG10 ( normalized_count +1) AS logexpr,
+LOG10( normalized_count +1) AS logexpr,

-RANK() OVER (PARTITION BY HGNC gene_symbol ORDER BY normalized count ASC) AS.
+RANK() OVER (PARTITION BY HGNC_gene_symbol ORDER BY normalized_count ASC) AS.

-⇔expr rank
+→expr_rank

 FROM

 'isb-cgc.TCGA_hg19_data_v0.RNAseq_Gene_Expression_UNC_RSEM'

 WHERE

 project_short_name = '",cohort ,"'

-AND HGNC_gene_symbol IN ", geneNames2 ,"
+AND HGNC_gene_symbol IN ",geneNames2 ,"

 AND normalized_count IS NOT NULL

-AND normalized count > 0),
+AND normalized_count > 0),

 -- then we join the two gene expression tables,

 -- we could get rid of the logexpr fields, but maybe

 -- they'd prove useful in some other query.

-jtab AS (
+itab AS (

 SELECT

 cohortExpr1.sample_barcode,

 cohortExpr2.sample_barcode,

 cohortExpr1.HGNC_gene_symbol as g1,

-cohortExpr2.HGNC_gene_symbol as q2,
+cohortExpr2.HGNC_gene_symbol as g2,

-cohortExprl.expr_rank as el,
+cohortExpr1.expr_rank as e1,

 cohortExpr2.expr_rank as e2

 FROM

 cohortExpr1

 JOIN

 cohortExpr2

+ON

 cohortExpr1.sample_barcode = cohortExpr2.sample_barcode

 GROUP BY

 cohortExpr1.sample_barcode,

 cohortExpr2.sample_barcode,

 cohortExpr1.HGNC_gene_symbol,

 cohortExpr2.HGNC_gene_symbol,

 cohortExpr1.logexpr,

 cohortExpr1.expr_rank,

 cohortExpr2.logexpr,

 cohortExpr2.expr_rank )

 -- last, we correlate the RANKs, to get a Spearman correlation.

 SELECT

-q1,

-g2,
+g1,

 corr(e1, e2) as spearmans

-'''

-'''

 FROM

 jtab

 GROUP BY

 g1,g2

-",

 sep="")

 }

 '''

 OK, so with that query-string constructed, we can make the call to Google BigQuery.
 In order to get authorized, here we're using a service account.
 To get that set up, you will need to log into your Google Cloud Console, and follow these instructions (Service account credentials).
 This will generate a small .json file containing your private key (protect it, and don't lose it).
-Then we can use the bigrquery function set\service\token, providing the path to the json file.
+Then we can use the bigrquery function set_service_token, providing the path to the json file.
 Very easy!
-After that we simply make the call using query exec.
+After that we simply make the call using query_exec.